EricWiener/ai-notes/content/Research-Papers/Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.md

 Therefore, they consider a model that behaves similar to [[Research-Papers/BERT|BERT]] but not exactly the same (it is trained with a similar [[Research-Papers/BERT#Masked LM (Masked Language Modeling)]] objective.

-> [!NOTE] Not including a large chunk of the paper to get to the final results
+> [!NOTE] There is a large portion of the paper that I did not include notes on.

 ### Architecture
 An encoder-decoder architecture with a denoising objective (you mask certain tokens and then train the model to predict what the masked tokens are) performs best.
 They shared parameters across the encoder and decoder.
 Reducing the number of layers in the encoder-decoder hurt performance.